yehiazeaiter/SAS25A_ENSEA_PROJET_S6/how to guides/ultrasonic.md

 }
 ```

-Finally these functions should be called upon interruptions, in the stm32*_it.c file, call them in the EXTI Callback function (you may need to define this function by yourself), according to the signal state.
+Finally these functions should be called upon interruptions, in the `stm32*_it.c` or the `main.c` file, call them in the EXTI Callback function (you may need to define this function by yourself), according to the signal state.

 ```c
 void HAL_GPIO_EXTI_Callback(uint16_t GPIO_Pin) {